Deqa2020/Deqa2020/README.md

 </div>

-# Port Scanner Project
+# Port Scanner

+## Overview

-This project is a **Port Scanner** built with Python.
-It helps to detect open ports on a given IP address or hostname.
+This project is a **Port Scanner** built using **Python**.
+It scans a given IP address or hostname to detect open ports.
+The script can be used for network security analysis and testing the accessibility of remote servers.

 ## GitHub Repository

-Check out the project on GitHub here:
+You can explore the project here:

 [Port Scanner Project](https://github.com/Deqa2020/port-scanner)

 ## Features

-- **Python-based** for ease of use.
+- Python-based port scanning tool.
-- Scans open ports for a given IP or domain.
+- Can scan a range of ports for a given IP or domain.
-- Can be used for network analysis.
+- Useful for network security and penetration testing.